Skip to main content

 Delinquent Fines

 Failure to resolve your case by the date indicated on your notice may result in your case being referred to the State Franchise Tax Board or a private collection agency for further collection activity which my include wage garnishments, bank levies and tax return intercepts.
-You may also be subject to an additional penalty of $100.00

 Traffic School